siinn/siinn.github.io/projects/medium.md

 ## Data Collection
-Jupyter notebook for this section is available in <boxed><a href="https://github.com/siinn/InsightProject/blob/master/preprocessing.py">Data collection</a></boxed>.
+Source code for this section is available in <boxed><a href="https://github.com/siinn/InsightProject/blob/master/preprocessing.py">Data collection</a></boxed>.

 Data is collected by web scraping from [Medium.com](https://medium.com), and Python <verbatim>requests</verbatim> and <verbatim>BeautifulSoup</verbatim> libraries are used for web scraping and parsing the data.
 The web scraping jobs are parallelized so that the data collection can be done in short time.
 In order to handle failed request, it checks the status codes of request and attempt to retry after 3 seconds if it failed.